knative/eventing-contrib/test/README.md

 # Test

-This directory contains tests and testing docs for `Knative Eventing`.
+This directory contains tests and testing docs for `Knative Eventing Sources`.

 * [Unit tests](#running-unit-tests) reside in the codebase alongside the code they test
 * [End-to-end tests](#running-end-to-end-tests) reside in [`/test/e2e`](./e2e)